Chapter I: Of the Economic Science

 For example, what is profit?
 That which remains for the manager after he has paid all the expenses.
 Now, the expenses consist of the labour performed and the materials consumed; or, in fine, wages.
 What, then, is the wages of a worker?
 The least that can be given him; that is, we do not know.
 What should be the price of the merchandise put upon the market by the manager?
 The highest that he can obtain; that is, again, we do not know.
 Political economy prohibits the supposition that the prices of merchandise and labour can be fixed, although it admits that they can be estimated; and that for the reason, say the economists, that estimation is essentially an arbitrary operation, which never can lead to sure and certain conclusions.
 How, then, shall we find the relation between two unknowns which, according to political economy, cannot be determined?
 Thus political economy proposes insolvable problems; and yet we shall soon see that it must propose them, and that our century must solve them.
 That is why I said that the Academy of Moral Sciences, in offering for competition the question of the relation of profits and wages, spoke unconsciously, spoke prophetically.

-But it will be said, Is it not true that, if labour is in great demand and labourers are scarce, wages will rise, while profits on the other hand will decrease; that if, in the press of competition, there is an excess of production, there will be a stoppage and forced sales, consequently no profit for the manager and a danger of idleness for the labourer; that then the latter will offer his labour at a reduced price; that, if a machine is invented, it will first extinguish the fires of its rivals; then, a monopoly established, and the labourer made dependent on the employer, profits and wages will be inversely proportional?
+But it will be said, Is it not true that, if labour is in great demand and workers are scarce, wages will rise, while profits on the other hand will decrease; that if, in the press of competition, there is an excess of production, there will be a stoppage and forced sales, consequently no profit for the manager and a danger of idleness for the worker; that then the latter will offer his labour at a reduced price; that, if a machine is invented, it will first extinguish the fires of its rivals; then, a monopoly established, and the worker made dependent on the employer, profits and wages will be inversely proportional?
 Cannot all these causes, and others besides, be studied, ascertained, counterbalanced, etc.?

+Oh, monographs, histories! — we have been saturated with them since the days of Adam Smith and J.-B. Say, and they are scarcely more than variations of these authors’ words.
 But it is not thus that the question should be understood, although the Academy has given it no other meaning.
 The relation of profits end wages should be considered in an absolute sense, and not from the inconclusive point of view of the accidents of commerce and the division of interests: two things which must ultimately receive their interpretation.
 Let me explain myself.

 Now, that such a relation may exist and be estimated, there must necessarily be a law, internal or external, which governs wages and prices; and since, in the present state of things, wages and prices vary and oscillate continually, we must ask what are the general facts, the causes, which make value vary and oscillate, and within what limits this oscillation takes place.